run-house/runhouse/docs/index.rst

    <a class="github-button" href="https://github.com/run-house/runhouse/fork" data-icon="octicon-repo-forked" data-size="large" aria-label="Fork run-house/runhouse on GitHub">Fork</a>
    </p>
    <p>Why did we build Runhouse?
 To enable fast, debuggable, and iterable development of machine learning workflows.</p>

-   <strong>Without Runhouse, the ML workflow is fragmented and iteration is slow</strong>
+   <strong>Without Runhouse, the ML workflow is fragmented and slow</strong>

    <ul>
      <li>Researchers start in hosted notebooks or SSH'ed into a cluster:
        <ul>